Sufiyan Yousuf: Political career

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-246 (Karachi-VIII) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-246 (Karachi-VIII) in the 2008 Pakistani general election.
 He received 186,933 votes and defeated Sohail Ansar, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-247 (Karachi-IX) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-247 (Karachi-IX) in the 2013 Pakistani general election.
 He received 126,263 votes and defeated Rashid Siddiqui, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In 2016, he announced to resign from his National Assembly seat.
 However, as of February 2018, he remained a member of the legislature.
 MQM asked Election Commission of Pakistan to de-seat him.